 Wormcounts for Reptiles and Exotics

 Wormcount.com screens provide a detailed insight into the internal parasitic health of your reptile or amphibian.
 All animals are capable of picking up parasites which may make them seriously ill and can even be fatal.

-Tortoises and turtles can pick up internal parasites in many ways, such as grazing on infected grass or from eating or drinking infected food or water etc. Snakes, lizards and frogs can pick up parasites from their food or prey or, again, from infected water.
+Tortoises can pick up internal parasites in many ways, such as grazing on infected grass or from eating or drinking infected food or water etc. Snakes, lizards and frogs can pick up parasites from their food or prey or, again, from infected water.
 As worming can be a very stressful procedure for some reptiles and amphibians, many owners opt to undertake a screen to determine the parasite burden level which allows a decision to be made as to what (if any) treatment is considered necessary at that time.

 Until Wormcount.com was created, routine worm counts for reptiles were generally expensive and time consuming, as they were carried out almost exclusively by a Vet.
 Whilst there is nothing wrong with this process, it takes up a Vet’s very valuable diagnostic surgery time on a routine process.
 After a screen, if you do need to visit the Vet, taking a Wormcount.com report with you can make diagnosis and treatment much quicker.